CLARIAH/clariah-plus/requirements/software-requirements.md

+---
+title: "Technical Requirements for Software and Services"
+date: "version 1.0, June 2022"
+author: "Technical Committee"
+---

-# CLARIAH Technical Requirements for Software and Services
+# Technical Requirements for Software and Services

 ## Introduction